Course Syllabus

 Course Content:

-Required Text: Fourier and Complex Analysis, R. Herman
+Required Text: An Introduction to Fourier Analysis, R. Herman, CRC Press, 2016.

 In this class we will cover a variety of topics in analysis and their applications.
-These will include infinite series, power series, uniform convergence, Fourier series and orthogonal polynomials, special functions, integral transforms, complex variables and residue theory.
-The applications are mostly aimed at signal analysis and the relationships between analog and digital information.
+These will include infinite series, power series, uniform convergence, Fourier series, orthogonal polynomials, special functions, integral transforms, complex variables and residue theory.
+We will tie these topics together by the analysis of analog signals and digital signals.

 Course Philosophy: